mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 # SQLite Index Visualization: Search

-In the previous [post](/articles/2024/sqlite-index-visualization-structure/), I explained how I learned to extract data from SQLite indexes and visualize it.
+In the previous [post](/articles/2024/sqlite-index-visualization-structure/), I explained how I learned to pull data from SQLite Indexes and make it visual.
-This time, I'll try to visualize a search within an index.
+This time, I'll try to show what a search inside an Index looks like.

-## How does SQLite search within an index?
+## How does SQLite search within an Index?

 ![](./images/b-tree-sqlite-search.svg)

-Inside each page, a binary search occurs among the cell values.
-After the search, the left child of the nearest cell is chosen.
+Inside each Page, SQLite performs a binary search among Cell values.
+After finding the closest match, it picks the left child of that Cell.
-If all the cell values on the page are smaller than the searched value, the right child of the page is selected.
+If all Cell values on the Page are smaller than the target, it selects the Page’s right child.

-If you compile SQLite with [debugging](https://www.sqlite.org/debugging.html) enabled and activate it for queries, you can get a lot of information about SQLite's internal structure and the specific query being run.
+If we compile SQLite with [debugging](https://www.sqlite.org/debugging.html) enabled and turn it on for queries, we can get detailed information about how the query work internally.
-First, you should know that SQLite has a virtual machine.
-This is likely designed to support a wide range of devices on which it can run.
+First, we should know that SQLite has a virtual machine, probably to support a wide range of devices.
+Even using a simple EXPLAIN command, we can view the virtual machine’s OPCODEs, its registers (p1, p2...), and comments.
-Even with a simple EXPLAIN, we can see the OPCODEs of the virtual machine, its registers (p1, p2...), and comments.
-You can read more about the virtual machine's internals [here](https://www.sqlite.org/opcode.html).
+You can learn more about its internals [here](https://www.sqlite.org/opcode.html).
 ```sql
 EXPLAIN SELECT rowId, column1 FROM table_test INDEXED BY idx WHERE column1 = 1;
 addr  opcode         p1    p2    p3    p4             p5  comment